 Setting clear goals and intentions is enormous here.
 Suppose the adverse side effects of losing weight impact your quality of life (your ability to socialize, train, hormone health, etc.).
 In that case, you need to be honest with yourself and determine if a break from your diet is warranted.

 Especially if you’re already relatively lean, ask yourself if these trade-offs are worth the last few pounds.
-Increasing calories with a reverse diet or spending time at maintenance could be the best move for you.
+Increasing calories with a reverse diet or spending time at maintenance could be your best move.

 Work With an Experienced Coach

-We get it; it can be really tough to decide the “best way to lose weight” if you’re newer to the process.
-It is also tough to be an objective third party to your own progress and process.
+We get it; it can be really tough to decide the “best way to lose weight” if you’re new to the process.
+Being an objective third party to your progress and process is also tough.
 An experienced nutrition coach can help you determine what hunger levels are “normal” if you’re optimizing your sleep habits, how to get the most out of your training while in a cut, and so much more.
 Offloading the stress and decision-making could be the thing standing between you and your dream body composition.

 How to Count Your Macros